Thank you for registering for Meditation Chapel. This page gives you all of the information you will need to get started.

 If the calendar says the group meets in the Peace Chapel, then the chapel URL is

 In general, groups affiliated with the World Community for Christian Meditation (WCCM) meet in the John Main Chapel.
 Groups affiliated with Contemplative Outreach (Centering Prayer) meet in the Thomas Keating Chapel.
-Other groups meet in the Peace Chapel.

 Once you are at the appropriate chapel URL, click the link that says “Enter the Chapel”.
 This will start up a Zoom video conference where your group will meet.
 When you are finished, click “Leave the Meeting.”